mtiller/ModelicaBook/text/source/behavior/discrete/measuring.rst

 we can immediately see in these results.
 The first is that the estimate is unsigned.
 In other words, we cannot tell from a device like a tooth wheel encoder which **direction** the shaft is rotating.
-Also, low speeds and speed reversals can degrade the accuracy of the estimate significantly.
+Also, low speeds and changes in rotational direction can degrade the accuracy of the estimate significantly.
 The results are also very sensitive the number of teeth involved.
 If we were to reduce the number of teeth used in our encoder by setting ``teeth`` to 20, we'd get very different results.

-.. todo:: speed reversals?
-I thought speed was always a positive value

 .. plot:: ../plots/IntervalMeasure_Coarse.py
    :class: interactive